kotacomy-spec/Santri-Verse/README.md

 **Mondok** is a web-based pesantren (Islamic boarding school) management system built with **React**, **Tailwind CSS**, **Supabase**, and **Shadcn/UI**.

 ### 🎯 Key Features

+#### 📝 Student Registration (PSB)

+- Online registration form for new students
+- Submitted student data is stored in the system and can be verified by admin

 #### 🎓 For Musyrif (Supervisors)